 - Three (3) coaches maximum on the team sideline. - At no time is any player, spectator or coach allowed to interfere with any linesman.
-All participants and fans must be at least 10 feet from the sidelines. - Rainouts will be rescheduled if possible during weekday practice time. - Spectators are not allowed behind goal areas. - Substitutes will be allowed on possession throw-ins, free kicks, injuries, and during breaks (not on corner kicks). - The referee has complete control of the scrimmage.
+All participants and fans must be at least 10 feet from the sidelines. - Rainouts will be rescheduled if possible during weekday practice time. - Spectators are not allowed behind goal areas. - Substitutes will be allowed on possession throw-ins, free kicks, injuries, and during breaks (not on corner kicks). - The referee has complete control of the game.
 His/her decisions are final. - Every team player should play no less than one half of every game.
-Exceptions: late arriving players, players serving disciplinary action, or players who are at a health risk. - Players should notify coaches as early as possible if they cannot make a practice or game. - If time is stopped for an injury that player in question must leave the game until the next sub situation. - After an injury situation, play will be resumed with a drop ball from the point where play stopped. - Teams will be stationed behind the sidelines opposite the fans.
-Team supporters are asked to cheer from the sideline opposite the team benches.
+Exceptions: late arriving players, players serving disciplinary action, or players who are at a health risk. - Players should notify coaches as early as possible if they cannot make a practice or game. - If time is stopped for an injury that player in question must leave the game until the next sub situation.

-- Coaches will be responsible for the equipment assigned to their team. - Slaughter Rule: If a side is losing by three (3) goals they may add a player to the field, if available.
-If that side gets within 2 goals the player must be removed. - If a side is playing with less than the maximum number of players, the other side may play with no more than one extra player to minimize one-sided play. - Headers will not be allowed.
-If a header occurs in a game, then the opposing side will be awarded an indirect free kick at the spot of the foul.
+- After an injury situation, play will be resumed with a drop ball from the point where play stopped. - Teams will be stationed behind the sidelines opposite the fans.
+Team supporters are asked to cheer from the sideline opposite the team benches. - Coaches will be responsible for the equipment assigned to their team. - Slaughter Rule: If a side is losing by three (3) goals they may add a player to the field, if available.
+If that side gets within 2 goals the player must be removed. - If a side is playing with less than the maximum number of players, the other side may play with no more than one extra player to minimize one-sided play. - No headers will be allowed in practices or games.